seoninja13/react-win-dir/docs/pages/doors/garage-page-documentation.md

 }
 ```

+## Migration Plan

+The implementation of the Garage Doors page in the App Router structure is part of our complete migration from Pages Router to App Router architecture.
+The migration plan for this page includes:

+1. **Current State**: Both implementations are active
+   - Pages Router: `/garage` (via `pages/garage.js`)
+   - App Router: `/doors/garage` (via `src/app/doors/garage/page.tsx`)

+2. **Next Steps**:
+   - Update internal links to use the new App Router path (`/doors/garage`)
+   - Once all pages are migrated to App Router, remove the Pages Router implementation (`pages/garage.js`)
+   - Update documentation to reflect the completed migration

+3. **Final State**:
+   - Only the App Router implementation will be active at `/doors/garage`
+   - All internal links will use the new path
+   - The Pages Router implementation will be removed

 ## Issues and Solutions

+### Pages Router Implementation

-No issues were encountered during the implementation of the Garage Doors page.
+No issues were encountered during the implementation of the Garage Doors page in the Pages Router.
 The implementation was straightforward because:

 1. The garage page directory and components already existed in the Relume-root directory
 2. We followed the established pattern for creating route files
 3. We verified that the page exists in the Relume-DO-NOT-EDIT directory before implementing it

+### App Router Implementation

+The initial implementation of the Garage Doors page in the App Router structure resulted in a "Page Not Found" error.
+This was resolved by directly importing each individual component rather than importing the entire page component.

 ## Testing